Killeen Sex Crime Defense Lawyers

 Will I have to register as a sex offender in Texas?

 Yes.
-This is why it’s so important to have a smart, tough defense attorney on your side – to avoid conviction and mandatory sex offender registration.
 If you’re convicted of a covered sex crime, you must register with local law enforcement via the Texas Sex Offender Registration Program.
 This database collects and stores information about sex offenders and makes it accessible to the general public.
 Inclusion on this list can negatively affect your life in a variety of ways, including making it difficult to find a job, a place to live and a place to work – not to mention a shattered reputation.

 Some sex crime offenses may result in mandatory registration as a sex offender for life.
 These offenses, according to the Texas Department of Public Safety, include: